-With the advent of Woodlands of Ireland, partnerships between State and private native woodland stakeholders, other Environmental NGOs (ENGOs), woodland- and land-owners, profesional foresters and ecologists and woodland contractors, considerable progress has been made.
-Specifically, relevant legislation, resources, projects, community and management initiatives over the past decade or so, has helped provide a focus toward restoring and creating new native woodlands.
+With the advent of Woodlands of Ireland, partnerships between State and private native woodland stakeholders, other Environmental NGOs (ENGOs), woodland- and land-owners, professional foresters and ecologists and woodland contractors, considerable progress has been made.
+Specifically, relevant legislation, resources, projects, community and management initiatives over the past two decades or so, has helped provide a focus toward restoring and creating new native woodlands.
 The establishment of new native woodlands is being encouraged to allow the area of this habitat type to be expanded.
-For example, under the Forest Service 'Native Woodland Scheme' approximately 2,500 hectares of existing woodland and 1,000 hectares of new native woodlands have been managed and created respectively over the past decade.

 A Native Woodland Strategy 2016-2020 was developed by Woodlands of Ireland in consultation with Stakeholders.

 70% of the Native Woodland Scheme Establishment targets in that strategy were achieved but only c.14% of the Native Woodland Scheme Conservation measure targets were achieved.